chengggkk/century-pay-2025/README.md

 -   [Automone](https://dev.autonome.fun/): We connect the Century Pay 2025 discord bot to a Automone agent.
     -   See more details [here](./src/app/api/interactions/autonome/index.ts)
     -   See the deployment server: [autonome](./autonome.ts)
-    -   With the uploaded Autonome framework, the user can even perform the zk feature that we implemented in this project on Autonome.
+    -   With the uploaded Autonome framework (ctp-2025: Pending Approval), the user can even perform the zk feature that we implemented in this project on Autonome.
         ![autonome_zk](./public/autonome_zk.png)
 -   [Covalent](https://github.com/covalenthq/ai-agent-sdk): We connect the Century Pay 2025 discord bot to a Covalent agent.
 We enables the following features with Covalent:
     -   **TokenBalancesTool**: See [TokenBalancesTool](./src/app/api/interactions/covalent/index.ts)